Skin Lightening Treatments

 The Food and Drug Administration (FDA) has not specifically approved any OTC (over-the-counter) or injectable skin lightening products.
 In fact, they proposed a ban of OTC skin bleaching products in 2006 based on a review of available evidence, which found many products to be unsafe for human use.
 (2)

 In a 2014 study, 6% of 549 tested skin lightening creams purchased online and in stores contained high levels of mercury.
 Many such creams pervade the market, and caution should be used when choosing a product.

 If you are considering skin lightening using OTC products, it may be wise to speak to your doctor prior to using the product.

-Topicals: a number of topical treatments (“whitening/brightening serums”) are available, either OTC or through a licenced clinician.
+Topicals: a number of topical treatments (“whitening/brightening serums”) are available, either OTC or through a licensed clinician.
 These contain a wide variety of ingredients.
 A few notable examples include: